 The NFL controls a structural scarcity: the Super Bowl is the last true monoculture event in American media, reaching 125+ million simultaneous viewers in an era of fragmented attention.
 Inventory sells out months in advance.
 The prisoner's dilemma among advertisers prevents collective price resistance.
 And the price itself signals legitimacy, creating a Veblen good dynamic where high cost is part of the value proposition.

-Cornell research shows households with a GLP-1 user cut grocery spending by 5.3% within six months, with high-income households dropping 8.2%.
-Fast food spending falls 8.0%.
-These users aren't switching brands; they're simply eating less.
+Per Cornell research published in 2024, households with a GLP-1 user cut grocery spending by 5.3% within six months, with high-income households dropping 8.2%.
+Fast food spending falls 8.0% per the same data.
+The reported pattern is reduced consumption rather than brand switching.

-Savory snacks see the largest decline at 10.1%, followed by sweets, baked goods, and cookies.
-Even staples like meat, eggs, and bread decline.
+Per the Cornell research, savory snacks see the largest decline at 10.1%, followed by sweets, baked goods, and cookies.
+Staples including meat, eggs, and bread also decline.
 Yogurt is the only category showing a statistically significant increase, with fresh fruit and nutrition bars trending up slightly.
+These are consumer-spending observations, not therapeutic claims.

-Higher-income households show even steeper spending declines (8.2% vs 5.3% average) and are more likely to use GLP-1 medications for weight loss rather than diabetes.
-They're also the most profitable customers for fast food chains, creating a "double whammy" where companies lose their highest-margin customers.
+Per the research, higher-income households show steeper spending declines (8.2% vs 5.3% average) and are more likely to use GLP-1 medications for weight management rather than diabetes.
+They are also typically the higher-margin customers for fast-food chains, which is why the spending impact is structurally larger for those chains than headline GLP-1 prevalence would suggest.

 The AI productivity paradox describes how tools that make individual tasks faster often increase total workload rather than freeing up time.
 Research shows 77% of employees say AI tools have added to their workload, and workers in AI-exposed occupations now work roughly 3 extra hours per week while leisure time has dropped by the same amount.